-The most salient feature of Borremans is that they are not contemporaneous.
+The most salient feature of Borremans works is that they are not contemporaneous.
 In the beginning, they used to be situated in the thirties or the forties of the past century - the era of the Nazis.
 In dressing up the present in the clothes of the past, Borremans wants to shed a new light on the present.
 But, rather than warning us for a return of the past, these images had a totally different effect: 'I heard that the work was nostalgic, and that was absolutely not the idea.'
 (Coggins).
 That is why Borremans soon resorted to other techniques of alienation - decontextualising or placing the figures in artificial environments, whereby they are supposed to partake of the 'universal' (Coggins, 2009).
-The technique does to differ much from the way in which Odd Nerdrum has his figures appear without clothes in a mythical non-time, where they nevertheless are wearing modern weapons.
+The technique does not differ much from the way in which Odd Nerdrum has his figures appear without clothes in a mythical non-time, where they nevertheless are wearing modern weapons.

-It should not escape our attention, however, that, just like the concrete oppressive regimes only conceal the abstract regime of narcist terror in the optical matryoshka, the regression in history past only conceals a regression to childhood.
+It should not escape our attention, however, that, just like the concrete oppressive regimes only conceal the abstract regime of narcissistic terror in the optical matryoshka, the regression in history only conceals a regression to childhood.
 Borremans does not know the Nazi regime from his own experience, but only from the stories from his childhood - among them the stories of the forced labour of his uncles in German arms factories.
 It is apparent, then, that there is more to those giants in Trickland than the atmosphere of the thirties or the forties.
 'Those women are a kind of fairytale figures, who introduce minute changes in the world at night' says Borremans.
 We cannot but be reminded of the 'manipulation' of parents when they stage the parallel worlds of Santaclaus and Easter bunnies.
 That sheds a new light, not only on the darkness that hovers over Trickland, but also on the differences of scale: children often experience their parents as giants and themselves as dwarfs, and they enjoy reversing this relation when playing with minuscule toy cars or toy soldiers - or with ants and insects.
 The difference in scale between parent and child is a prelude to the even further regression, whereby the self is inflating to the dimension of a god.
 And this helps us to understand the nostalgia that emanates from many of Borremans' images - for it cannot possibly be a nostalgia for Nazism.
 After the same model, we analysed the effect of King Boudouin or Walt Disney in Luc Tuymans.
 This infantile undercurrent only comes to endorse the aforementioned secret charms of the images of Borremans.
 At the end of this text, we will have to uncover a further layer.

 That raises the question in how far Borremans is really interested in the past.
 There is no doubt that much is to be learned from the past.
-But that is worlds apart form understanding our time in terms of the Weimar Republic, or the assassination of the Tsar in terms of the assassination of Louis XVI: the differences are more telling than the similarities.
+But that is worlds apart from understanding our time in terms of the Weimar Republic, or the assassination of the Tsar in terms of the assassination of Louis XVI: the differences are more telling than the similarities.
 A new relay of guilt threatens to be installed, this time in the temporal dimension.
 It is far more easy to condemn communist and fascist regimes and their Gestapo, KGB and Stasi, or even the CIA, than to scorn triumphant capitalism and the world encompassing free market, with the concomitant propaganda machines of figures like Rupert Murdoch and Berlusconi, and the concomitant intelligence services, those of internet marketers included.
-The more we approach the temporally unmediated first degree image - the here and now -, the more we risk to become an accomplices or to have interests in - just think, as far as Borremans is concerned, of his embroilment in the market as a 'Star des Kunstbetriebs' (Behrisch), not to mention the ' 'strategy of radical complicity' of figures like Wim Delvoye.
+The more we approach the temporally unmediated first degree image - the here and now -, the more we risk to become an accomplice - just think, as far as Borremans is concerned, of his embroilment in the market as a 'Star des Kunstbetriebs' (Behrisch), not to mention the ' 'strategy of radical complicity' of figures like Wim Delvoye.
 It is far more convenient to shake one's head at the thought of the Nazi butcher who found solace in playing classical music...

 FROM SPECTACLE IN THE IMAGE TO THE IMAGE AS SPECTACLE